 Dear CS students,

-As many of you know, registration opens for 3rd and 4th year students this Sunday April 9.
+As many of you know, registration opens for Graduate students this Sunday (April 2) and for 3rd and 4th year students on Sunday April 9.
 Below you will find expanded descriptions of the Computer Science Topics courses (those listed as CS 591) to be offered in Fall 2017.
 Please review the descriptions, and if you have further questions feel free to reach out to the instructors.
-Note there is one addition to this list since my last email.

 A couple of important reminders: